SSL Certificate and ServBay CA Troubleshooting

 Q: Why does ServBay automatically issue SSL certificates for local sites?

 A: ServBay aims to provide a complete local development environment.
-To simulate production and enable convenient HTTPS debugging, ServBay leverages its built-in ServBay User CA to auto-issue SSL certificates for sites you create, giving you local HTTPS access.
+To simulate production and make it easier for developers to debug HTTPS applications, ServBay uses its built-in ServBay User CA to automatically issue SSL certificates for your sites, enabling local HTTPS access.

 Q: Can I use my own SSL certificates?

-A: Yes, ServBay supports importing and using your own SSL certificates (including those from ACME / Let’s Encrypt).
-This troubleshooting guide only covers auto-generated ServBay certificates.
+A: Yes!
+ServBay supports importing and using your own SSL certificates (including those obtained via ACME / Let's Encrypt).
+This troubleshooting guide only covers ServBay auto-generated certificates.

-A: Yes, for local development, ServBay reissues certificates signed by its User CA, which are used only on your local machine for testing and development purposes.
-This has no impact on your public website’s security.
+A: Absolutely.
+For local development, ServBay reissues certificates signed by ServBay User CA, used only for your local testing.
+This will not impact your site’s security on the public internet.

 Summary

-ServBay provides convenient tools for managing SSL certificates in your local development environment.
-If your ServBay-issued local site SSL certificate is lost, a few simple steps allow ServBay to auto-detect and regenerate the needed certificates, helping you quickly restore secure HTTPS access to your local projects.
+ServBay offers a convenient system for managing SSL certificates in your local development environment.
+If a site’s auto-generated SSL certificate is accidentally lost, ServBay can automatically detect and reissue the certificate with just a few easy steps, helping you quickly restore normal HTTPS access for your local sites.